Books: Non-Fiction

 Themes: African American, Civil Rights Movements, Organizing

-snccnewabolitionists9781608462995SNCC: The New Abolitionists influenced a generation of activists struggling for civil rights and seeking to learn from the successes and failures of those who built the fantastically influential Student Nonviolent Coordinating Committee (SNCC).
+snccnewabolitionists9781608462995SNCC: The New Abolitionists by Howard Zinn influenced a generation of activists struggling for civil rights and seeking to learn from the successes and failures of those who built the fantastically influential Student Nonviolent Coordinating Committee (SNCC).
 It is considered an indispensable study of the organization, of the 1960s, and of the process of social change.
 Includes a new introduction by the author.
 [Publisher’s description.]

 SNCC veteran, songtalker, and historian Bernice Johnson Reagon noted at the 2010 Ridenhour Award Ceremony: